Mwalimu Julius Nyerere Mausoleum Memorial Museum Day Tour

 0800 Hours: Depart Mwanza and drive north toward Musoma.
 Observe the magnificent rolling landscapes during your journey.
 It is also possible to see zebras along the road as well as Masai tribesmen tending their flocks.
 The journey from Mwanza to Butiama takes about 3 hours.

 1100 Hours: Arrive at Butaima, Mwalimu Nyerere homestead.
-Mwalimu Nyerere was a world-famous scholar, writer and co-founder of the African National Liberation from colonialism.
+Mwalimu Nyerere was a world-famous scholar, writer, and co-founder of the African National Liberation from colonialism.

 He led his Tanzanian nation into a union of two independent countries, Tanganyika and Zanzibar, the only United Republic in Africa.
-During his leadership, he promoted a philosophy of African love and collectivization implying family hood and African socialism.
+During his leadership, he promoted a philosophy of African love and collectivization, implying familyhood and African socialism.

 Outside the museum, there is a cemetery across from the Marble Mausoleum where Nyerere was laid to rest.
-It is decorated with plastic flowers and a popular place for picture taking.
+It is decorated with plastic flowers and is a popular place for picture taking.
+This small building is set apart from the others and is very impressive, a nice place for quiet reflection on his contribution to the human family.

 Mwalimu Julius Nyerere Mausoleum Memorial Museum Day Tour Prices

-Lunch + All applicable entrance fees + Mineral bottled water during tour + All meals included while on safari + Professional experienced driver-guide & Return road transport from Mwanza to Mwalimu Julius Nyerere Mausoleum Memorial Museum
+Return road transport from Mwanza to Mwalimu Julius Nyerere Mausoleum Memorial Museum

 Dates From Dates To Price Per Person Children Aged 8 to 12 Years

-1st January 2024 31st December 2024 Request for rates Request for rates
+1st January 2026 31st December 2026 Request for rates Request for rates

 Notes